 Hypersensitivity to finasteride or any component of the formulation; pregnancy or women of childbearing potential

-Benign prostatic hyperplasia (Proscar): Adults (males): Oral: 5 mg once daily (either as a single agent or in combination with doxazosin); early responses may occur although 6 months of treatment is usually needed to assess benefit.
+Benign prostatic hyperplasia (Proscar): Males: Oral: 5 mg once daily (either as a single agent or in combination with doxazosin); early responses may occur although 6 months of treatment is usually needed to assess benefit.

-Male pattern baldness (Propecia): Adults (males): Oral: 1 mg once daily; may take 3 months or longer of daily use for observed benefit; continued use is recommended to sustain benefit.
+Male pattern baldness (Propecia): Males: Oral: 1 mg once daily; may take 3 months or longer of daily use for observed benefit; continued use is recommended to sustain benefit.